PavelLaptev/figma-plugin-react-boilerplate/README.md

-# Figma React Boilareplate ⚛️
+🎨 Figma React Boilareplate ⚛️

 ![preview.webp](https://user-images.githubusercontent.com/18498712/222872587-28fb60ea-9282-48f4-8984-3e80a4b1b140.jpeg)

-## What is this?
+## ❓ What is this?

-This is a boilerplate fro creating a Figma plugin using React and Typescript.
+This is a boilerplate for creating a Figma plugin using React and Typescript.

 ---